ferrous-systems/wasm-training-2022/book/src/tutorial/web/image-filters.md

 {{#include ../../../../crates/web/src/lib.rs:5:7}}
 ```

 ✅ Next create a new function.
-It will get a slice of bytes representing the image and a filter name.
-It then returns a `Vec<u8>`, a vector of bytes representing the modified image in PNG format.
+It will get a slice of bytes representing the image and a filter name as a string.
+It should return a `Vec<u8>`, a vector of bytes representing the modified image in PNG format.

 ```rust
 {{#include ../../../../crates/web/src/lib.rs:16:17}}